ioannis1/pg_config/README.md

 Role ioannis1.pg_config
 =========

-Configure a postgres cluster that is already running, and ensures roles 'postgre', 'ioannis', and 'nagios' exist and can connect via md5 authendication.
-Passwords for  role 'postgres' is (optionally) configurable, passwords for the other roles are hardcoded.
+Configure a runnning postgres cluster.
+Ensures roles 'postgres', 'ioannis', and 'nagios' exist and can connect via md5 authendication.
+Password for  role 'postgres' is (optionally) configurable, passwords for other roles are hardcoded.
 Some databases and privs are created and set along with some extensions.
-Cluster configuration files are left untouched.
+A new pg_hba.conf is installed, other configuration files are left untouched.

 Requirements
 ------------
+ Needs python's psycopg2 .
+The relevant package is installed if needed for the relevant platformes that this role supports; if yours is not supported, you will need to install psycopg2 yourself before using the this role.

  Assumptions:
-    - postmaster  is not running
+    - postmaster is already running; otherwise, an attempt will be  made to start it.
     - ansible executes as unix user 'postgres'
-    - cluster has been initialized and pg_hda allows role 'postres'to connect
+    - cluster has been initialized and pg_hda.conf permits role 'postgres' to connect
-    - we will not configure osx hosts because psycopg2 might be hard to install through macports

  Post conditions:
-   - postmaster might be running, depending on variable  "run_cluser" in ../default/meta.yml
+   - postmaster might be left running, depending on variable  "run_cluser" in ../default/meta.yml
    - pg_hba.conf is updated
    - created postgres roles with passwords
+   - created 'replication' role with password
-   - added to template1
+   - added plpgsql to template1
    - created  databases, extensions, languages, and set privs
-   - enabled replication via uses 'postgres' and 'replication' (see pg_hba.conf)
+   - enabled replication for roles 'postgres' and 'replication' (see pg_hba.conf)

 Role Variables